Inventory control: laying paths for a bright business future

 Here are nine rockstar-level inventory control techniques:

-1. Track supply and demand in real time — use perpetual inventory and track your inventory at all times.
-This lets you fulfill one of the main goals of inventory control – to know where your stock is 24/7
+- Track supply and demand in real time — Use a perpetual inventory tracking system and track your inventory at all times.
+This lets you fulfill one of the main goals of inventory control, which is knowing where your stock is 24/7

-3. Have an emergency plan — make sure you know it backward, and your staff are well drilled to cope with all eventualities
+- Have an emergency plan — Make sure you know it backward, forward, and sideways.
+Also, train your staff to effectively cope with all eventualities

-4. Prepare an inventory budget — including carrying costs and expected inventory turnover ratio.
-Stick to it, don’t go over it by practicing make-to-order, etc
+- Prepare an inventory budget — This should include carrying costs and the expected inventory turnover ratio.
+Stick to it by adapting make-to-order to not exceed your budget

-6. Resist temptation — things like supplier discounts – can cost you more money in the long run because you need to find a place to store the extra stuff.
-The extra minutes it takes your staff to locate materials adds up to hours each week.
+- Resist temptation — Things like supplier discounts can cost you more money in the long run because you need to find a place to store the extra stuff.
+All the extra minutes it takes your staff to locate materials adds up to hours each week.
 Of course, you are paying for these hours of zero-return

-8. Account for non-sale stock adjustments — Adjustments could be returns that will happen at some point.
-Another way could be gifts, like charitable donations.
+- Account for non-sale stock adjustments — Adjustments could be returns that will happen at some point.
+They could be gifts, like charitable donations.
 You need to adjust your stock by putting in a zero-value sale in your inventory control system.
 This will update it to the correct level

-9. Implement cloud inventory management software — You can keep control of inventory levels from anywhere
+- Implement cloud-based inventory management software — Keep control of inventory levels from anywhere with an internet connection and cooperate with teams across the map

 As the old saying goes: “Nothing worth having comes easy.”